MaxKrog/rogue-project/README.md

 #### 1. Cloning the repo
 The first part of setting up this project locally is to clone the repo.
 Inside your terminal, navigate to a suitable parent folder and execute:

     git clone https://github.com/MaxKrog/rogue-project.git
-    cd rogue-project #You are now inside the project
+    cd rogue-project #You are now inside the project folder

 #### 2. DBT Profile
 The second part of setting up this project locally is to provide your own dbt-profile to be used by the project.
 Your DBT profile should be put in ~/.dbt/profiles.yml